-- Students are not allowed on school grounds before 7:30 a.m. - Students must be lined up with their classes at 7:55 a.m. - The gates on Halesworth Street will close at 8:10 a.m. - A child arriving to school after 8:00 a.m. is marked tardy. - All parents and visitors must sign in at the office prior to entering the campus.
-If parents and/or visitors plan to remain on campus, they must wear a visitor's badge. - Children over 12 months of age and who are walking will not be allowed on campus during school hours with the exception of any awards assembly or school event.
+- Students are not allowed on school grounds before 7:00 a.m. - Students must be lined up with their classes at 7:55 a.m. - The gates on Halesworth Street will close at 8:10 a.m. for parents to exit. - A child arriving at school after 8:00 a.m. is marked tardy. - All parents and visitors must sign in at the office prior to entering the campus.
+If parents and/or visitors plan to remain on campus, they must wear a visitor's badge. - Children over 12 months old and who are walking will not be allowed on campus during school hours except for any awards assembly or school event.
 Parents MUST supervise their child during these times and may not allow them to run around and/or play on the playground equipment or the ramps to the classrooms. - Any student leaving the school grounds before dismissal must be signed out by the parent or authorized adult.
-Please minimize classroom interruptions by making doctor appointments after dismissal. - No skates, rollerblades, shoes with wheels (i.e. Heeley's), skateboards, or scooters may be ridden to school or on the school grounds. - 5th 8th grade students are allowed to ride bicycles to school.
+Please minimize classroom interruptions by making doctor appointments after dismissal. - No skates, rollerblades, shoes with wheels (i.e., Heeley's), skateboards, or scooters may be ridden to school or on the school grounds. - 5th-8th grade students can ride bicycles to school.